AETC in Montana

 Tribal BEAR Project Contact in Montana

-As of February 17, 2010, 955 cumulative HIV/AIDS cases have been reported in Montana and 445 people are reported to be currently living with HIV/AIDS in the state.
-Since 1985, males have accounted for nearly 85% and whites nearly 87% of newly diagnosed cases in Montana.
+As of December 31, 2012, a total of 1,126 cases of HIV have been reported in Montana, and 548 people are reported to be currently living with HIV in the state.
+Since 1985, males have accounted for nearly 86% and whites 85% of newly diagnosed cases in Montana.
 However, non-Hispanic blacks/African Americans account for a greater proportion of diagnosed HIV infections (3%) than their representation amount the general Montana population (0.4%).

-Since 2000, an average of 20 new HIV diagnoses has occurred each year.
-Over 51% of Montana's reported newly diagnosed cases have occurred in three counties (Yellowstone, Missoula, and Cascade), which are home to the state's three largest cities (Billings, Missoula, and Great Falls).
-Through 2008, 14 of Montana's 56 counties had yet to report a single case of HIV/AIDS.
+From 2006-2012, an average of 21 new HIV diagnoses has occurred each year.
+About 70% of patients diagnosed in Montana reported residence as one of the six most populous counties (Yellowstone, Missoula, Cascade, Flathead, Gallatin, and Lewis & Clark).
+Through 2012, 13 of Montana's 56 counties had yet to report a single case of HIV/AIDS.

-For more information, please contact the Montana Department of Public Health & Human Services, Public Health & Safety Division.
+For more information, please visit the Montana Department of Public Health and Human Services.